ipeakermit/ros-turtle-demo/README.md

 Use git to clone this repository.

+Run ./build to build the container image.

+Run ./run to start the (two) containers.
+One container is a virtual Xorg display.
+The other is used to run the simulator.

 Once started, to see the simulation window, run a browser on the same machine, with the URL: http://localhost:8080/vnc_auto.html